devavratTomar/cnn_mri_reconstruction/README.md

 Explore Deep Learning Architectures for MRI image reconstruction from highly undersampled k-space data using different undersampling masks.

 # Dataset
-The datasel we used for this project is confidential.
+The dataset we used for this project is confidential.
 So, please use the data only for evaluation of this project.
 For more information please contact LIONS laboratory (Gözcü Baran <baran.goezcue@epfl.ch>)

 # Report
 Please find pdf report on the work in `Report` folder.